YasinEfeee/Python-Blackjak-21-game/README.md

 # Python-Blackjak-21-game
-This project is a simple Blackjack game for begginer written in Pyhton.
+This project is a simple Blackjack game for beginners written in Pyhton.
 Thanks for your interest :)

 I'm still developing my code, and as noted, an Ace is only equal to 11.
 Please reach out if you encounter any bugs and help me improve the code and myself.